Cray-HPE/docs-csm/install/create_cabinets_yaml.md

 # Create Cabinets YAML

 This page provides directions on constructing the `cabinets.yaml` file.
-This file lists cabinet IDs for any systems with non-contiguous cabinet ID numbers as well as VLAN overrides and controls how the `csi config init` command treats cabinet IDs.
+This file lists cabinet IDs for any systems with non-contiguous cabinet ID numbers, as well as VLAN overrides, and controls how the `csi config init` command treats cabinet IDs.

 The following example file is manually created and follows this format.
 Each "type" of cabinet can have several fields: `total_number` of cabinets of this type, `starting_id` for this cabinet type, and a list of the IDs.